-A recent study published on the website of the Proceedings of the National Academy of Sciences of the USA (PNAS) finds that soil moisture mainly dry soil can cause mesoscale convective systems (MCSs) or mega-storms to intensify.
+A recent study published on the Proceedings of the National Academy of Sciences of the USA (PNAS) website finds that soil moisture, mainly dry soil, can cause mesoscale convective systems (MCSs) or mega-storms to intensify.

-Studying thousands of storms from satellite data in Sahel, Africa between 2006 to 2010, researchers see a strong link between dry soil states and strength of MCS.
+Studying thousands of storms from satellite data in Sahel, Africa, between 2006 and 2010, researchers see a strong link between dry soil states and the strength of MCS.

-Improved early warning systems can also benefit other areas in the world to help them build resilience against climate shocks such as MCS.
+Improved early warning systems can also benefit other areas of the world by helping them build resilience against climate shocks, such as MCS.

 To read the entire study, click on the link below: